Skip to content

 • Runnable: This runnable should take in full graph state and the output is then passed to the language model.

 An optional checkpoint saver object.
-This is useful for persisting the state of the graph (e.g., as chat memory).
+This is used for persisting the state of the graph (e.g., as chat memory) for a single thread (e.g., a single conversation).

 • interrupt_before (Optional[list[str]], default: None ) –